Have you heard of the film grain effect? If you’ve ever used a photo filter to give your pictures a vintage look, you’ve probably added film grain.

 Add detail to a photo with a soft focus

-Not only does the film grain effect adds detail to the photo, but it also gives a reason why there’s noise in the image.
+When you add grain to images, not only does the film grain effect add detail to the photo, but it also gives a reason why there’s noise in the image.

 Instead of focusing on the technical problem, you can make it look like it’s a vintage shot.